drekka/Machinus/README.md

 # What is a state machine?

-Often there is something in your app that has a number of unique *'states'*.
-For example - the states of a user: registered, logged out or logged in.
-You can represent these states using booleans or enums, and add code using `if` or `switch` statements.
-But as the app grows it's not uncommon for it to get complicated, becoming difficult to manage, debug and develop.
+Often there is something in your app that has a number of unique _'states'_.
+For example, a user could have 3 states: _'registered'_, _'logged out'_ or _'logged in'_.
+You could represent those states with booleans or enums and fill your code with `if ... { ... }` and `switch { ... }` statements to implement the logic they control.
+But as the app grows it can become an unmaintainable mess that's almost impossible to debug and develop.

 This is where a state machine can help.
-Basically a state machine can simplify your code and reduce bugs by wrapping up all the functionality around maintaining state and executing code when it changes.
+Basically a state machine manages all this for you.
+It will simplify your code and abstract away all the _if-then-else_ and _switch_ logic, leaving you with a simple and clean set of functions or closures that implement your apps logic.

 # Machinus?

-If you look around [Github](https://www.github.com) you'll find plenty of state machine implementations, so why did I bother writing another?
-Simply put - Because I thought they all had limitations and... because I could.
+If you look around [Github](https://www.github.com) you'll find plenty of state machine implementations.
+So why did I bother writing another?
+Simply put - Because I didn't find a single one that had all the features I wanted, and ... because I could.

+Generally the implementations I found fell into one of two styles dependent on how they define the states of the machine:

+* Those defined using enums.
-Generally speaking I found two different types of state machines implementations - Those that defined states using enums and those that defined states using classes.
-Enum based machines tend to be simple, but have limited functionality because of their enum base.
-Class based machines on the other hand had more functionality, but required more code and were not be as easy to work with.
+* Those defined using classes.

+Enum based machines tend to be simpler to use, but have limited functionality because of the limitations of enums.
+Class based machines on the other hand provide more functionality, but they typically require more code and are not as easy to use.

-With Machinus I settled on a different approach.
-It uses a protocol to uniquely identify states and a single class to associate functionality.
+With Machinus I decided on a different and somewhat hybrid approach.
+It uses a protocol to define states and classes for storing the associate functionality.
 This gives it the best of both styles of machines.

 # Quick guide

-So enough talk, lets see how to use Machinus in 5 easy steps.
+So enough of the chit shat, let's implement Machinus in 5 easy steps.

 ## 1. Installing